The Sports Law Review: United Kingdom - England & Wales

 ii Corporate governance

 While there are no existing governance laws that apply exclusively to sports organisations, general guidance is available to provide sports bodies with suggested elements for good governance that they are encouraged to follow.
 For example, the Sport and Recreation Alliance produced a Voluntary Code of Good Governance, setting out seven principles of good governance that it recommends that sports bodies implement to perform their role effectively.
-It was announced in July 2020 that the Code is undergoing a general review, with particular focus on good governance and equality, diversity and inclusion in sport.2
+The Code underwent a general review in 2020, with particular focus on good governance and equality, diversity and inclusion in sport, and the wider changes were announced in July 2021 (with the full revised Code to be published in September 2021).2 As part of the changes to the Code, organisations will be asked to implement and promote good governance standards throughout their wider operations.
+In response, the FA has issued its Code of Governance for County Football Associations and the ECB has launched its Governance Framework for county cricket.

 Aside from the above guidance and regulatory requirements, sports bodies are required to comply with the general legal framework that govern their specific legal form (e.g., the Companies Act 2006 (CA 2006) in the case of private or public limited companies).